 • The skin will feel inflamed and itchy near the bite area.

-It’s difficult to know for sure if bed bugs have bitten you, unless you do a thorough inspection of your mattress or other hiding places in your room to find them.
+It’s difficult to know if bed bugs have bitten you, unless you do a thorough inspection of your mattress or other hiding places in your room to find them.
 Your best bet is always to consult a doctor if you wake up with a skin rash or irritation.

 When Do Bed Bugs Attack?